jfith001/starsheet/README.md

 # starsheet
-OSRS Shooting Stars Tracker SpreadSheet
+OSRS Shooting Stars Tracker Spreadsheet

 Step-by-step
 1. The spreadsheet will grab the current time from the system automatically.